cait-mede/TenmoApplication/README.md

 # TenmoApplication
 A console application which replicates Venmo.
 This application is an online payment service that allows a user to transfer "TE Bucks" between friends.
-I completed this project with @Sushama at Tech Elevator.
+I completed this project with @sushamagautam at Tech Elevator.

 Users can:
 - register and log in to  the system.